Solving decision problems with endogenous uncertainty and conditional information revelation using influence diagrams: Cost-benefit analysis for climate change mitigation

 \subsection{Computational aspects}

-Using the decomposed model presented in Fig. \ref{fig:score_simplified}, the Decision Programming problem is solved in a tenth of a second, while solving all of the subproblems takes less than a minute.
-If we instead solve a problem corresponding to Fig. \ref{fig:score} without decomposition, the Decision Programming framework requires discretizing the abatement levels.
+Using the decomposed model presented in Fig. \ref{fig:score_simplified}, the main problem is solved in 0.4 seconds, while solving all of the subproblems takes one second.
+If we instead solve a problem corresponding to Fig. \ref{fig:score} without decomposition, the framework requires discretizing the abatement levels.
 Using discrete decision spaces to approximate a continuous variable leads to suboptimal solutions.
-Furthermore, even with only three levels for each abatement decision, the problem becomes remarkably more computationally demanding.
-The path utilities are calculated in one second, but solving the Decision Programming model takes over an hour.
-With more abatement levels, the discretized problem quickly becomes intractable.
+Furthermore, even with only five levels for each abatement decision, the problem becomes more computationally demanding than the continuous version.
+The damage costs are calculated in a tenth of a second, but solving the model takes four seconds.
+As suggested by the experiments in Section \ref{section:experiments}, in larger problems, the discretized problem could quickly become intractable.
 The decomposed problem instead uses continuous decision variables to represent the abatement decisions, precluding the need for a discretization.
-As a consequence, it is much faster to solve than the rudimentary approximation with three abatement levels.
+As a consequence, it is faster to solve than the rudimentary approximation with five abatement levels.

-The discretized model has 144876 constraints and 16662 variables, of which 138 are binary; and the decomposed main problem has 158 constraints and 36 variables, of which 12 are binary.
-The discretized model is thus three orders of magnitude larger than the decomposed model and the difference in solution times is even larger, but the path utilities in the discretized model are calculated almost instantaneously.
-However, the trade-off of moving some of the computational burden into the subproblems makes it possible to solve the decomposed problem to optimality.
-The discretized model can technically also be solved to optimality, but it requires a very rough discretization of the abatement levels, which are continuous decisions by nature.
-Even with a low number of abatement options, the solution times are much larger than those for the decomposed model.
-In addition, such a rough discretization is likely to result in solutions that are far from the optimal values.
-While discretizing the decision spaces may seem like an obvious approach, as it enables direct implementation using the Decision Programming formulation \eqref{eq:dp_obj}-\eqref{eq:dp_z_bin}, it is not computationally viable in all cases.
-On the other hand, our subdiagram decomposition, when applicable, can provide more accurate solutions within much smaller solution times.
-The computational performance of this case study thus supports our findings in Section \ref{subsection:game_comp}, providing an illustrative example of an application where the developments in this paper make it possible to consider settings that are challenging both from modelling and computational standpoints.
+The discretized model has 2172 constraints and 4332 variables, of which 327 are binary; and the main problem of the decomposed model has 40 constraints and 66 variables, of which 12 are binary.
+The discretized model is thus two orders of magnitude larger than the decomposed model, but the damage costs in the discretized model are calculated almost instantaneously.
+However, the trade-off of moving some of the computational burden into the subproblems makes it possible to solve the continuous problem to optimality.
+Overall, this case study provides an illustrative example of an application where the developments in this paper make it possible to consider settings that are challenging both from modeling and computational standpoints.